PCM-M46-Coursework/W05-Todo-List-Challenge/README.md

  - Edit items.
  - Archive items from the main list to a secondary list.

 Visually this project is completely down to your choice!
-So get creative, and look around at existing to-do list applications, and designs.
+So get creative, and look around at existing to-do list applications, and designs

- ## Implementation

-**TODO:** Write Implementation Details.

- ## Retrospective

-**TODO:** Write Retrospective.